2026 British GT Championship

-The 2026 British GT Championship will be the 34th British GT Championship, a sports car championship promoted by the SRO Motorsports Group.
-The season will begin on 25 April at Silverstone Circuit and will finish on 27 September at Brands Hatch.
+The 2026 British GT Championship is the 34th British GT Championship, a sports car championship promoted by the SRO Motorsports Group.
+The season began on 25 April at Silverstone Circuit and will finish on 27 September at Brands Hatch.

 Calendar

 The provisional calendar was announced on 27 June 2025, featuring multiple changes.
 The second round at Donington Park was dropped due to economic reasons, meaning the season will start at Silverstone Circuit in late April.
+On May 19, 2026, at a SRO 24 Hours of Spa press conference, it was announced that the FFSA GT - French GT4 as well as the Alpine Elf Cup Series and the Ginetta GTA Cup - France will join the grid at Circuit de Spa-Francorchamps for Spa Speedweek.